5/08: Jenny wrote... "Julie, now more than ever our veterans need us, especially people like you. I am proud to contribute."

 Meet Julie Alston from Charleston, West Virginia

 Julie and her husband, Alex, are the co-CEO’s of the Roark-Sullivan Lifeway Center in Charleston, West Virginia.
-The RSLC, an independent, non-profit agency providing emergency shelter for the homeless, is developing 27 units of transitional housing and a service center for homeless veterans.
+The RSLC provides emergency shelter for the homeless and is developing 27 units of transitional housing and a service center for homeless veterans.
 Julie has a long history of providing social services and says, “It is our dream to provide the best possible program for homeless veterans - those who have served our country and now need us.”

 Julie’s grant will provide the Veterans Transitional Living Center with: